yalaka03/C-Shell/README.md

+##C-Shell
+Simulates what a shell does
+./a.out to run it(bash and gcc)

 ## The following is a guide to what files implement what part:

 - The name usually implies the command that the file implements.